Top 10 Creative Writing Activities & Games For Kids

 Children have limitless imagination.
 Their creativity knows no bounds.
 So, as a parent, how do you guide and channelise your child’s creative urges?
 To begin with, introduce your child to creative writing activities.
-Here’s a collection of interesting and exciting activities to keep your child engaged.
+Here’s a collection of interesting creative writing games to keep your child engaged.

 Get your child to cut out pictures of people, animals or scenes from various magazines and newspapers and stick them in an album.
 These will be the characters for her story.
 Then, let her assign names to the characters and decide the roles they will play in the story.
 The next step for her would be to invent a setting or locale for the story.
 After this will be the most important part – weaving the plot around the characters and the locale.
 Voila!
 She is ready to spin her tale now and pen it down in her album.